 There’s a lot of confusion around the names Witches and Wiccans.
 Similarly, Witchcraft, The Craft, Magic.
-And, what is Magik?
-The aim of this article is to clarify things.
+And, what is Magik or Magick?
+This article aims to clarify things.

 Clarifying the Confusion